spmfte/Kaggle/README.md

 - (a) Starting with a fragment of the papyrus.
 - (b) Obtaining a 3D volume from the fragment using X-ray imaging techniques.
-- (c) Segmenting a mesh from the 3D volume
+- (c) Segmenting a mesh from the 3D volume.

-.
 This mesh represents the surface of the papyrus fragment.
 - (d) Sampling a surface volume around the mesh.
 This surface volume contains the intensity values around the papyrus surface and serves as the input data for the model.
 - (e) Taking an infrared photo of the fragment.
 The infrared photo allows for the visualization of the ink on the papyrus surface.
 - (f) Aligning the infrared photo with the surface volume.
 This alignment ensures that the ink regions in the photo correspond to the appropriate regions in the surface volume.